 If the Pirates can do it, maybe the Dodgers can turn some (quasi-conventional) baseball wisdom on its head and change the way they advance runners.
 It will take desperation and progressive thinking.

-Some bullet points for a Roberto Clemente Day:
+More bullet points for Labor Day: